-The OPTN will follow established protocols inform members and educate them on any policy changes through Policy Notices posted on the OPTN website and in Transplant Pro.
+The OPTN will follow established protocols inform members and educate them on any data collection changes via the OPTN website and in Transplant Pro.

 How will members implement this proposal?

 This proposal will impact lung and heart-lung transplant programs.